hattima-tim/Todo-List/README.md

 - html
 - css

+> There is a animation on the front page.
+It was taken from [here](https://rive.app/community/2492-5015-impatient-placeholder/).

 ## Features:

+1. Cloud Support !

-1. Create Tasks.
+2. Create Tasks.
     > Title,description,priority/importance and dueDate can be added to the tasks.

-2. Store tasks locally in browser.

 3. Automatically sort tasks according to their priority/importance.
     > Task with higher priority will reside in a higher position then a task with lower or medium priority.